Patathes/Argument/README.md

 Default values for the arguments are exactly as stated above.
 _long_ is to be used as another name for the added argument (e.g. "--argument").

+Class also has a _.help()_ method to print out help messages.
+That is used internally by the class when needed but can still be accessed by the user if needed.